Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art

-\boldparagraph{Sensors} The object detection task can be addressed with a variety of different of sensors.
-Cameras are the cheapest and most commonly used type of sensors for the detection of objects.
-The visible spectrum (VS) is typically used for daytime detections whereas the infrared spectrum can be used for nighttime detection.
-Thermal infrared (TIR) cameras capture relative temperature which allows to distinguish warm objects like pedestrians from cold objects like vegetation or the road.
-Active sensors, that emit signals and observe their reflection, like laser scanners can provide range information which is helpful for detecting an object and localizing it in 3D.
-Depending on the weather conditions or material properties it can be problematic to rely on a single type of sensor alone.
-VS cameras and laser scanners are affected by reflective or transparent surfaces while hot objects (like engines) or warm temperatures can influence TIR cameras.
-The combination of information from different sensors via sensor fusion (\cite{Enzweiler2011TIP,Chen2016ARXIV,Gonzalez2016TCYB}) allows for the robust integration of this complementary information.
+The object detection problem has been approached using a variety of input modalities.
+Video cameras are the cheapest and most commonly used type of sensors for the detection of objects.
+The visible spectrum (VS) is typically used for daytime detections, whereas the infrared spectrum offers more visibility for night-time detection\citep{Suard2006IV}.
+Thermal infrared (TIR) cameras capture relative temperature, which allows distinguishing warm objects like pedestrians from cold objects like vegetation or the road.
+Active sensors that emit signals and observe their reflection, like laser scanners can provide range information which is helpful for detecting an object and localizing it in 3D.
+However, laser scanners often have a smaller resolution compared with video cameras.
+Depending on the weather conditions, time of day, or material properties, it can be problematic to rely on a single type of sensor alone.
+VS cameras and laser scanners are affected by reflective or transparent surfaces, while hot objects (like engines) or warm temperatures can influence TIR cameras.
+The combination of information from different sensors via sensor fusion \citep{Enzweiler2011TIP,Chen2018PAMIb,Gonzalez2016TCYB} allows for the robust integration of this complementary information.